angelo-swe/claude-status-bar/README.md

 This is an unofficial, open-source side project. **It is not affiliated with, endorsed by, or sponsored by Anthropic.** "Claude" and the Claude logo are trademarks of Anthropic.

-If I'm violating or impeding your trademark, please DM me on X ([@mickces](https://x.com/mickces)) and I'll rename this repo immediately.
+If I'm violating or impeding your trademark, DM me on X ([@mickces](https://x.com/mickces)) and I'll rename this repo.
 This is a free side project; I'm not monetizing it.

 ## License